 Luke is a serial entrepreneur, and educator.
 He graduated from Harvard Business School and founded the Shackleton school.

 Wallace J. Nichols

 Deb was appalled at the devastation in the Gulf of Mexico after the Deepwater Horizon accident.
 As Sylvia Earle’s right hand in Mission Blue, she’s been fighting for the oceans ever since.

 Rod is Executive VP of Oceanic Society, a sea turtle lover, and active in many, many ocean conservation programs around the world.

 Maryanne has been writing and producing for television for over 20 years, at Nat Geo and PBS.
 She is now leading the way at Graffiti Works.

-You’ve probably seen some of Bills camera work.
-He’s worked on so many big shoots, where to start!
+You’ve probably seen Bills camera work.
+He’s worked on so many projects, where to start!
 CNN Heroes, BBC Worldwide, Discovery, NBC, NOVA, Nat Geo, PBS, and more.